 COVID-19: Second death in region, jump in new cases

-Wednesday, April 1, brought an abrupt increase in the number of confirmed cases in the number of confirmed COVID-19 cases in Elgin and St. Thomas from seven to 11, including the second death from the disease, a woman in her 70s.
+Wednesday, April 1, brought an abrupt increase in the number of confirmed COVID-19 cases in Elgin and St. Thomas from seven to 11, including the second death from the disease, a woman in her 70s.
 Of the three other new cases from Elgin, one was someone in their 80s (self-isolating), and two others, an 80s male and 40s female, were listed as status “pending”.
 The information was posted on Southwestern Public Health’s Confirmed Cases Dashboard.
 No further information was provided.
-Updates to come.
+Updates to come. (see April 2 post with further information)

 This come one day after the first death in the region was announced, a woman in her 80s had died Monday night, March 30.
 In a telephone press conference late Tuesday afternoon, Dr. Joyce Lock, medical officer of health for Southwestern Public Health, said the woman had been a resident of a non-profit seniors housing building in West Elgin.
 She had acquired COVID-19 from a couple who resided in the same apartment building, and who had recently returned from a trip to the U.S.A., Dr. Lock said.